 the worms crawl in, the worms crawl out

 and so forth.

 By the way, why would I want to talk to the dead?
 I didn't like most of them when they were alive.

 Note to literalists: Just joking.

-The November book of the month is On the Internet by Hubert L. Dreyfus.
+The February book of the month is Moral Tribes by Joshua Greene.
 Pick it up, read it and discuss it with us as a group!